A deformation of Borel equivariant homotopy: A tale of two spectral sequences

-\begin{corollary} The $E$-MASS for $G=C_2$ agrees with the $E/a$-based Adams spectral sequence from the $E_2$-term onwards. \end{corollary} \begin{proof} This follows from the observation that $Ca\simeq \mathbb{S}[C_2]$ and Proposition \ref{prop:MANSS=NE-Adams}. \end{proof} \begin{corollary} If $X \in \Sp_{G}$ is a ring spectrum, the $E$-MASS for $X$ is a spectral sequence of algebras, and in general the $E$-MASS is a spectral sequence of modules over the $E$-MASS for $\mb{S}$. \end{corollary}
+\begin{corollary} If $X \in \Sp_{G}$ is a ring spectrum, the $E$-MASS for $X$ is a spectral sequence of algebras, and in general the $E$-MASS is a spectral sequence of modules over the $E$-MASS for $\mb{S}$. \end{corollary}